class GraphGridLayout : public GraphLayout¶

 Since it isn’t necessary get perfect solution and to avoid worst case performance current implementation isn’t using a general purpose linear programming solver.
 Each variable is changed until constraint is reached and afterwards variables are grouped and changed together.

-CalculateLayout(Graph &blocks, ut64 entry, int &width, int &height) const override¶
+virtual void CalculateLayout(Graph &blocks, ut64 entry, int &width, int &height) const override¶